What is it?

 Research mode allows students to register for research credits at a reduced tuition rate.

 Students are eligible for research mode at the start of the first semester following completion of the required milestones.

 - Master’s candidates—Must complete all required courses as well as the required number of credits for their degree (usually 30).

 - Doctoral candidates—Must satisfactorily complete both their qualifying and dissertation proposal exams, as well as all courses required for their degree (as applicable).

-Complete and submit the Petition to enter full-time research-only mode form to the Graduate School.
-It is due one week prior to the first day of classes in the semester you plan to enter research-only mode.
-In addition, the following forms must be submitted to the Graduate School before approval will be granted.
+- Students must complete and submit the Petition to enter research mode form to the Graduate School.
+The Petition is due one week prior to the first day of classes in the semester a student plans to enter research mode.

 What about registration and tuition rates?